snake-4/Zoom-Autojoin-Bot/README.md

 The path of the CSV file can also be passed as an argument to the program like this `program.exe "PathToCsv"` thus you can create a batch file to start the program without it asking the CSV path.

+#### 2.2 Drag-and-drop the .csv file
+You can also just drag-and-drop the .csv file on the program's executable.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.